HacksByKPPSquared/AnalyzeTypesOfWebAppAttacks/README.md

-# 💻 Lab 09 - Analyzing Types of Web Application Attacks 🌐
+# 💻 Analyzing Types of Web Application Attacks 🌐

 Welcome to **My Lab**, where we dive into the dark, murky world of web application attacks!
 From SQL injection to cross-site scripting (XSS), this lab teaches you how the bad guys get in—and more importantly, how to stop them. ⚔️ Let's break it down!